People

 Jennifer Morey F12

 Jennifer Morey (Ph.D., 2013).
 Jennifer’s master’s thesis focused on how attachment related to the sharing of and responses to positive events in romantic relationships.
 Her dissertation examined parents’ perception of and responses toward children’s negative and positive emotions, and how these responses were predicted by parents’ attachment and meta-emotion philosophy.
-Jennifer became a postdoctoral scholar with Dr. Suzanne Segerstrom at the University of Kentucky and now is Assistant Professor of Psychology at Thomas Nelson Community College.
+Jennifer was a postdoc with Dr. Suzanne Segerstrom at the University of Kentucky and now is an Associate Professor of Psychology at Thomas Nelson Community College.

 Amanda Wheat, Ph.D. (volunteered as a secondary lab)